Nexxus67/assemblyfilemanager/README.md

 The program allows the user to create and delete files and folders by using commands such as "mkdir" to create a new folder and "rm" to delete a file or folder.
 The user can also copy and move files between directories by using the "cp" and "mv" commands.

 The program provides a user-friendly interface to make it easy for the user to interact with the file system.
 The interface may include features such as a graphical display of the directories and files, drag and drop functionality, and context menus for performing common file management tasks.

+Btw, the IRQ are from Windows, so you'll need to change the syscalls of your main OS.